MAYA

 Location

-The complex is situated on one of the most scenic sites of the Bukit Peninsula, perched atop a hill with panoramic views of Bali’s southeastern coastline.
+Villa is situated on one of the most scenic sites of the Bukit Peninsula, perched atop a hill with panoramic views of Bali’s southeastern coastline.

 Exterior